 The members of the Finance and Audit Committee are Messrs.
-Alt, Brady, Brown and Firestone.
+Alt, Brown and Maccini.
 Mr. Alt is the Chairman of the Committee.
-The board has determined that all members of the Finance and Audit Committee are independent as required by the rules of the SEC and the listing standards of the NYSE, and has designated Mr. Alt as an "audit committee financial expert" as that term is defined in the SEC rules.
+The board has determined that all members of the Finance and Audit Committee are independent as required by the rules of the SEC and the listing standards of the NYSE, and has designated each member of the Committee as an "audit committee financial expert" as that term is defined in the SEC rules.
 The Finance and Audit Committee is responsible for retaining and overseeing our independent registered public accounting firm and approving the services performed by them; for overseeing our financial reporting process, accounting principles, the integrity of our financial statements, and our system of internal accounting controls; and for overseeing our internal audit function.
 The Committee is also responsible for overseeing our legal and regulatory compliance and ethics programs.
 The Finance and Audit Committee operates under the revised written charter adopted by the board of directors in March 2005.
-The Finance and Audit Committee held five meetings in 2006.
+The Finance and Audit Committee held four meetings in 2007.
 See "Finance and Audit Committee Report" below.